L'Arc-en-Ciel: History

-1991–1997: Formation, major label debut and sakura's departure
+1991–1997: Formation, major label debut and Sakura's departure

 In February 1991, bassist Tetsuya (then known as TETSU) recruited vocalist Hyde (then known as HIDE), guitarist Hiro and drummer Pero.
 Together, they formed a band and named themselves L'Arc-en-Ciel.
 A year later, after gaining popularity in their hometown of Osaka, Hiro left the band on June 12, 1992.
 Tetsuya then convinced his friend Ken to quit his university studies and join the band as guitarist.
-However, Pero then left the group on December 30, 1992.
+However, Pero then left the group after their show at Osaka Muse Hall on December 30, 1992.
 The following year, Sakura joined as L'Arc-en-Ciel's new drummer.

 On April 1, 1993, the band released their debut album Dune on the independent, but well-known, record label Danger Crue.
 The album was a success and ranked number one on the Oricon indies charts.
 This caught the attention of some major labels.
 In 1994, L'Arc-en-Ciel signed a contract with Sony Music Entertainment Japan's Ki/oon division.
 They released their major debut album Tierra that same year.
 Their third album Heavenly followed in 1995.
 In 1996, their fourth album, True, became their first to sell over a million copies.

 On February 24, 1997, drummer Sakura was arrested for violating the Stimulants Control Law.
 In May, he received a two year prison sentence suspended for three years.
 When news of the arrest became public, the group's CDs were removed from the shelves in record shops.
 Their song "The Fourth Avenue Cafe" was replaced as the fourth ending theme of the Rurouni Kenshin anime after only four episodes and its single release was halted.
 (It was eventually released in 2006.)

 Over the next few months, the group continued to be featured in magazines as a trio.
 On October 17, the single "Niji" was released without Sakura.
 Instead, it features former Zi:Kill and Die in Cries drummer Yukihiro as a support member.
 Sakura officially announced his departure from L'Arc-en-Ciel on November 4.
 The remaining members formed "The Zombies", which was advertised as a "copy band" singing L'Arc-en-Ciel songs.
 The end of their hiatus was marked by a concert at the Tokyo Dome on December 23, 1997, entitled Reincarnation.
 It was the band's first performance at the venue and had an attendance of 56,000 people, with the tickets sold out in a record-breaking four minutes.